I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kesethardwarecounterconfiguration.md

 <p>The effect of a successful <b>KeSetHardwareCounterConfiguration</b> call is global.
 If a thread in any process is profiled, the profiler uses the hardware counter configuration that was set by the last call to <b>KeSetHardwareCounterConfiguration</b>.
 In a multiprocessor system, a <b>KeSetHardwareCounterConfiguration</b> call sets the hardware counter configuration to use for thread profiling across all processors in the system, although each processor uses its own set of hardware counters.</p>

-<p>To avoid resource conflicts, all drivers that use counter resources should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546577">HalAllocateHardwareCounters</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff546593">HalFreeHardwareCounters</a> routines to coordinate their sharing of these resources.</p>

-<p>To query the operating system for the hardware counter configuration that is currently in effect for thread profiling, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553014">KeQueryHardwareCounterConfiguration</a> routine.</p>

-<p>Virtualization software typically does not virtualize hardware performance counters.
-Thus, hardware performance counters are unlikely to be available in a virtual machine.</p>

-<p>In Windows 7, this routine is implemented only for the x86-based, x64-based, and Itanium-based architectures.
-If a caller is running on a processor architecture that is not supported, the routine returns STATUS_NOT_IMPLEMENTED.</p>

-<p>This routine tells the operating system which hardware counters to use for thread profiling.
-Call this routine only when thread profiling is disabled.
-If the <i>CounterArray</i> array specifies any hardware counters that are currently being used, the routine fails and returns STATUS_WMI_ALREADY_ENABLED.</p>

-<p>An application thread can enable thread profiling to obtain a set of performance measurements from the hardware counters in the performance monitoring unit (PMU) of the local processor.
-The operating system supports only one profiling application at a time.
-Concurrent instances of a thread-profiling application are not supported.
-A thread can enable thread profiling for itself but not for other threads.</p>

-<p>When thread profiling is enabled, the operating system uses the hardware counters that were specified in the last call to <b>KeSetHardwareCounterConfiguration</b>.
-Each successful <b>KeSetHardwareCounterConfiguration</b> call replaces any hardware counter configuration that might have been set in a previous <b>KeSetHardwareCounterConfiguration</b> call.</p>

-<p>Set <i>Count</i> = 0 to specify an empty hardware counter configuration.
-This configuration effectively prevents the use of hardware counters for thread profiling.
-The default hardware counter configuration that exists after system startup and before the initial <b>KeSetHardwareCounterConfiguration</b> call is an empty configuration.</p>

-<p>The effect of a successful <b>KeSetHardwareCounterConfiguration</b> call is global.
-If a thread in any process is profiled, the profiler uses the hardware counter configuration that was set by the last call to <b>KeSetHardwareCounterConfiguration</b>.
-In a multiprocessor system, a <b>KeSetHardwareCounterConfiguration</b> call sets the hardware counter configuration to use for thread profiling across all processors in the system, although each processor uses its own set of hardware counters.</p>

-<p>To avoid resource conflicts, all drivers that use counter resources should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546577">HalAllocateHardwareCounters</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff546593">HalFreeHardwareCounters</a> routines to coordinate their sharing of these resources.</p>
+<p>To avoid resource conflicts, all drivers that use counter resources should use the <a href="..\ntddk\nf-ntddk-halallocatehardwarecounters.md">HalAllocateHardwareCounters</a> and <a href="..\ntddk\nf-ntddk-halfreehardwarecounters.md">HalFreeHardwareCounters</a> routines to coordinate their sharing of these resources.</p>

-<p>To query the operating system for the hardware counter configuration that is currently in effect for thread profiling, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553014">KeQueryHardwareCounterConfiguration</a> routine.</p>
+<p>To query the operating system for the hardware counter configuration that is currently in effect for thread profiling, call the <a href="..\ntddk\nf-ntddk-kequeryhardwarecounterconfiguration.md">KeQueryHardwareCounterConfiguration</a> routine.</p>

 <p>Virtualization software typically does not virtualize hardware performance counters.
 Thus, hardware performance counters are unlikely to be available in a virtual machine.</p>